rfo909/CFT/README.md

 - text templating with merge code processing
 - spawn CFT expressions as background threads
 - lambdas and closures
-- tryCatch with two-tiered exception hierarchy ("soft" and "hard")
+- tryCatch/tryCatchSoft (using two-tiered exception hierarchy, soft and hard)
 - integrated data store (Db2)
+- simple classes

+### Writing recursive-descent parsers in CFT

-Given my interest in parsing, CFT has integrated Lexer support, and is sophisticated enough to write recursive-descent parsers:
+Given my interest in parsing, CFT has integrated Lexer support, and is sophisticated enough to write recursive-descent parsers.
+Two have been created so far:

-- JSON recursive-descent parser written in CFT
+- (2020-11) JSON recursive-descent parser written in CFT
 - (2022-04) got XML parser operational, also written in CFT

+The Lib.Text.Lexer uses the same implementation that is used to parse the CFT language, and builds a graph of nodes matching single characters, for recognizing tokens.

 ### Editing script code